Welcome to Sound Doctrine Studies

 Jesus Christ

-Jesus was miraculously born of the Virgin Mary (Matthew 1:20; Luke 1:35) and became flesh and blood (John 1:1-16; 29-34) without ceasing to be God.
+Jesus was miraculously born of the virgin Mary (Matthew 1:20; Luke 1:35) and became flesh and blood (John 1:1-16; 29-34) without ceasing to be God.
 He lived a sinless life and performed many miracles to confirm His divinity.
 He died on the cross as a perfect sacrifice, paying the debt for our sins (Mark 10:45).
 On the third day after His death He arose from the dead, showing His victory over sin and death (1 Corinthians 15:3-8).
 He appeared to His disciples and then ascended into heaven, and now He sits at the right hand of God serving as our mediator.

 Holy Spirit